Rugby-Jaminet wins redemption as France snatch victory in Melbourne | Sports-Games

 Melvyn Jaminet won personal redemption and sealed a series-levelling 28-26 victory with a laser-sharp boot as France savoured their first away win over Australia in more than 30 years on Tuesday.
 The 22-year-old fullback slotted seven penalties, including the 78th-minute winner, in a 23-point game as France turned the tables on the Wallabies at the Rectangular Stadium after suffering a last-gasp 23-21 defeat in Brisbane last week.

-Jaminet had a big hand in France's loss at Lang Park, having failed to boot the ball to touch from a lineout after the siren, allowing Australia to regain possession and Noah Lolesio to boot the winning penalty for the home side.
-But he rose to the occasion when France won a late scrum penalty, claiming the match with a nerveless kick.
+Jaminet had a big hand in France's loss in the opener at Lang Park, having failed to boot the ball to touch from a lineout after the siren, allowing Australia to regain possession and Noah Lolesio to boot the winning penalty for the home side.
+But he rose to the occasion when France won a late scrum penalty, claiming the match with a nerveless kick to square the three-test series before the decider in Brisbane on Saturday.

-France coach Fabien Galthie wore a lot of flak for sticking with Jaminet after the Brisbane clanger but praised the young fullback's courage for his flawless night in Melbourne.
-"After what happened last week in the last minute, many people said that it was his fault and his head should fall," said Galthie.
+France coach Fabien Galthie took a lot of flak for sticking with Jaminet after the Brisbane clanger but praised the young fullback's courage for his flawless night off the tee in Melbourne.
+"After what happened last week in the last minute, many people said that it was his fault and his head should fall," Galthie.

 "But I knew that he would be definitely more than present at this game tonight.
 He did what he had to do."
 It was France's first win Down Under since upsetting the Bob Dwyer-coached Wallabies 28-19 at Sydney Football Stadium in 1990 and came despite a slew of their first-choice players forced to miss the tour due to the Top 14 final.